 Full Ceramic Bearings

 Completely made of ceramic parts including the outer and inner ring as well as the bearing ball, full ceramic bearings give you a unique feel when they spin in a spinner.
 The ceramic parts are able to transfer vibrations through to you as you use them giving you a different feel as you use it.
 They also have a louder spin and are more fragile making them less common or preferred in a fidget spinner.

 Open-style bearing – An open-style bearing encompasses all the designs where you can actually see the ball bearings.
 This is also the easiest to clean style since you don’t have to remove any parts to reach the ball bearings.
 But that also means they can dirty easily as there isn’t anything to stop dirt and debris from getting inside.

 Shielded Bearing – A shielded bearing has a shield on either side of the ball bearing that protects it.
 Even though there are these shields, it is not complete protection and dirt and debris can still get inside.

 However, you can remove the shield if you want to get inside and clean out the dirt.
 Or you can just remove the shield completely to make it an open-style if you prefer.

 Sealed bearing – With this style, you have the shield to protect the ball, but you can’t remove them to get inside.
 This completely protects the bearing from dirt and debris.
-However, these bearings do usually come with a lubricant which can keep your fidget spinners from achieving long spin times.
+However, these bearings do usually come with a lubricant that can keep your fidget spinners from achieving long spin times.
 Since they are sealed, you can’t get inside to clean the grease out from the bearing.

-Caged Bearing – With a caged bearing, it’s a bad idea to remove the cage since a caged bearing with has fewer balls inside than its cageless counterpart.
+Caged Bearing – With a caged bearing, it’s a bad idea to remove the cage since a caged bearing has fewer balls inside than its cageless counterpart.
 So, once you remove the cage, it is possible for everything to fall out and get lost.